hypo69/hypo/docs/gemini/consultant/ru/bots/header.md

-from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src import gs
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads

-# Get the root directory of the project
+from src import gs

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
     Finds the root directory of the project starting from the current file's directory,